 - 1. The notice of appeal was received by the Secretariat of the Appeal Panel on 19 July 2017. - 2.
-Mr [Appellant] held shares of Banco Popular Español, S.A. ("Banco Popular").
+Mr [Appellant] was a subordinated bondholder of Banco Popular Español, S.A. ("Banco Popular").
+More specifically, he held tier 2 subordinated bond 2009-2019 of the ES0213790001 series, with a face value of €.
 He seeks the annulment of the Board's decision dated 7 June 2017 whereby the Board placed Banco Popular under resolution and adopted a resolution scheme.
-The scheme includes a full write-down of the shares in Banco Popular, a conversion into shares of all additional tier 1 instruments issued by Banco Popular followed by a full write-down of the shares resulting from this conversion, and a conversion into shares of all tier 2 instruments issued by Banco Popular followed by a sale to Banco Santander S.A. for a total consideration of €I of the shares resulting from this conversion. - 3.
-The operative part of the notice of appeal reads as follows:
+The scheme includes a full write-down of the shares in Banco Popular, a conversion into shares of all additional tier 1 instruments issued by Banco Popular followed by a full write-down of the shares resulting from this conversion, and a conversion into shares of all tier 2 instruments issued by Banco Popular followed by a sale to Banco Santander S.A. for a total consideration of €I of the shares resulting from this conversion.

+3. The operative part of the notice of appeal reads as follows: